mailsac/mailsac-examples/about/faq.rst

 There are many reasons messages may not be received or displayed by Mailsac.

 The :ref:`doc_missingmail` page provides detailed explanations about why messages are not received.

 Most often, the following happens:

 1. The sender blocks traffic to disposable email providers like Mailsac.
 This is common with email signups or email verifications.
 People running websites do not want a bunch of spam accounts.
 2. Large message size.
 Mailsac only supports messages up to about 2 MB.
 3. Fast recycling.
 Without enough message storage, your inbound emails may be deleted quickly.
 4. Throttling.
 Non-paying customers can be throttled for sending too much.
 We are happy to lift this for paying customers.
-Usually, it is easiest for us to lift it on your `Custom Domain <https://mailsac.com/domains>`_.
+   `Custom Domain <https://mailsac.com/domains>`_ are not throttled.

 The Mailsac Team is highly responsive to `forum <https://forum.mailsac.com>`_ and support emails.
 Contact us and we will resolve your issue.

 .. tip::
   https://forum.mailsac.com